belbob/bareos-playground/README.md

 ```ShellSession
 $ git clone https://github.com/belbob/bareos-playground.git my-bareos-playground
 ```
 After cloning, it's best to remove the `.git` directory and initialise a new repository.
-The history of the code is most probably irrelevant for your glpi-playground project...
+The history of the code is most probably irrelevant for your bareos-playground project...

 ### Installation bareos-playground with Vagrant